kemasuda/otofu/README.md

 ### locate_companion

-- fit RV and astometry to predict the location of an unseen companion
+- fit RV and astometry to predict the location of an unseen companion (requires [jkepler](https://github.com/kemasuda/jkepler))

 ### gaiavb